Self-therapy refers broadly to the idea of treating one’s own emotional or psychological problems, without the assistance of a therapist.

-There are many different forms of self-therapy for anxiety and work-related stress including, but not limited to (Cuijpers & Schuurmans, 2007):
+There are different forms of self-therapy for anxiety and work-related stress including, but not limited to (Cuijpers & Schuurmans, 2007):

-Psychoeducation – resources to help you understand the nature of anxiety and the vicious Cycle of Anxiety are frequently found with self-therapy worksheets, questions, and exercises.
+Resources to help you understand the nature of anxiety and the vicious Cycle of Anxiety are frequently found with self-therapy worksheets, questions, and exercises.
 We’ve given some examples above, and these sheets also provide valuable information about what treatments you or your client may be interested in pursuing;

-Anxiety Management Techniques – typically used alongside cognitive restructuring and relaxation, these can include ‘grab-and-go’ self-therapy techniques that work well in everyday life.
+Typically used alongside cognitive restructuring and relaxation, these can include ‘grab-and-go’ self-therapy techniques that work well in everyday life.
 These can include positive self-talk, grounding techniques, and related exercises, some of which we’ve included below in our worksheets section.

-Self-Therapy for Depression
+Self Help Therapy for Depression

-Individuals can easily learn to develop Cognitive Behavioural Therapy skills, and when self-directed, these can help to somewhat reduce feelings of anxiety as well – the two are often found together, as mentioned (Hirai & Clum, 2006; King et al., 2017).
+Individuals can easily learn to develop Cognitive Behavioural Therapy skills, and when self-directed, these can help to somewhat reduce feelings of anxiety as well—the two are often found together, as mentioned (Hirai & Clum, 2006; King et al., 2017).

 3 Self-Therapy Worksheets (PDF)